-Advanced Menu Options Description Supply Grid Device Phase: (single phase) Phase Rotation: (three phase) Sets the supply phase to use for this device - see Advanced Setting. (page 22) for more information Phase Return: Sets the phase wired into the "Neutral" input terminal (Used where zappi is installed on a 230V "delta connected" supply - the Phase Return will normally be set to Neutral Device Limit: Sets the maximum available supply current to be drawn by the zoppi- see Advanced Settings page 22 for more information Neutral Limit: Sets the maximum neutral current for the installation.
+Advanced Menu Options Description Supply Grid Device Phase: (single phase) Phase Rotation: (three phase) Sets the supply phase to use for this device - see Advanced Settings (page 28) for more information Phase Return: Sets the phase wired into the "Neutral" input terminal (Used where zappi is installed on a 230V "delta connected" supply - the Phase Return will normally be set to Neutral Device Limit: Sets the maximum available supply current to be drawn by the zappi - see Advanced Settings page 2728 for more information Neutral Limit: Sets the maximum neutral current for the installation.
 Needed in some countries with specific regulations (e.g. Germany) Earthing: Enable or disable the PE conductor checks.
-To be set according to the earthing arrangement in the installation (TN/TT or IT) Network Export Margin: Minimum level of export power which is maintained when zappi is diverting surplus power - see Advanced Settings page 20 for more information Grid Limit: Maximum grid import power limit.
+To be so according to the earthing arrangement in the installatio (TN/TT or IT) Network Export Margin: Minimum level of export power which is maintained wh zoppi is diverting surplus power - see Advanced Settin page 28 for more information Grid Limit: Maximum grid import power limit.
 When charging, the charge power is reduced to keep import below this level.
-This also applies when boosting - see Advanced Settings page 22 for more information Battery: Sets the mode for managing power when an AC battery system in present in the installation.
-See Net Phases: Battery Storage Systems (page 41) for more information.
-Allows surplus power from one phase to be used on a different phase when multiple phases are in use. - see Advanced Settings (page 22) for more information.
-Note: The Network me enu options only a ppear and can be configured on the MASTER device Linked Devices Devices Other myenergi devices can be wirelessly linked, this shows connected devices and their priorities.
-Settings for some devices are made here - see Linking Devices (page 27) Pairing Mode Puts this zappi in pairing mode so it can be linked to another device - see Linking Devices (page 27) Channel RF Channel: Sets the radio frequency channel number used when linking othe devices - see Linking Devices (page 27) Set Master Sets the zoppi device to be master (✓ is shown) or slave - see Linking Devices (page 27) Reset Settings Clear all linked device settings - see Linking Devices (page 25) CT Config CTINT: Internal CT, used to configure a group limit.
-See Load Balancing / Current Limiting (page 40 for details.
-CT1: CT2: CT3: Set the function of CT inputs - see CT Config (page 24) for more details. eSense Input Disabled eSense input is disabled Boost If the eSense input is live, zappi will boost the charge - see eSense (page 26) Boost Timer Enable zappi will boost the charge if eSense is live AND the boost timer is set to operate at that time - see eSense (page 26) Load Limit If the eSense input is live, zappi will limit the charge rate to the set amount.
-The default current limit is 7.2A but can be set as desired - see eSense eSense Input(page 26) Stop If the eSense input is (page 26) s live, zappi will stop the charge regardless of its charge mode - see eSense
+This also applies when boosting - see Advanced Settings Page 28 for more information Battery: Sets the mode for managing power when an AC battery system is present in the installation.
+See Battery Storage Systems (page 52) for more information.
+Net Phases: Allows surplus power from one phase to be used on a different phase when multiple phases are in use. - see Advanced Settings (page 28 27) for more information.
+Note: The Network menu options only appear and can be configured on the MASTER device Linked Devices Devices Other myenergi devices can be wirelessly linked, this shows connected devices and their priorities.
+Settings for some devices are made here - see Linking Devices (page 3433) Pairing Mode Puts this zappi in pairing mode so it can be linked to another device - see Linking Devices (page 3433) Channel RF Channel: Sets the radio frequency channel number used when linking other devices - see Linking Devices (page 33) Set Master Sets the zappi device to be master (\checkmark is shown) or slave - see Linking Devices (Page 33) Reset Settings Clear all linked device settings - see Linking Devices (Page 33)